 This extra layer of security means that even if someone has your password, they can’t access your account without clearing the second verification step.

 Make sure that you’re running the latest versions of your operating system and email app.
 Regular software updates are essential as they patch security flaws that could be exploited.
-If not addressed, these vulnerabilities could be used to access your private data or hijack your email.
+If not addressed, these vulnerabilities could be used to access your private data or hijack your email account.

 Software updates also typically introduce new security measures or improvements to existing ones to protect against the latest threats.
 Plus, they modify or get rid of the older features that might be vulnerable to attacks.

-Spam emails aren’t just a nuisance but are also downright dangerous.
+Spam emails aren’t just a nuisance — they can be downright dangerous.
 They often contain malicious links or attachments that can infect your device with malware, such as viruses, Trojans, or ransomware.

-To keep your email safe, set up a spam filter and swiftly block any suspicious senders to ensure you don’t accidentally interact with harmful content.
-Most email clients have a “report spam” feature that you can use to inform your email provider about potential spam, protecting yourself and others by doing so.
+To keep your email account safe, set up a spam filter and swiftly block any suspicious senders to ensure you don’t accidentally interact with harmful content.
+Most email clients have a “report spam” feature that you can use to inform your email provider about potential spam, protecting yourself and others.

-Take it a step further and create dedicated email accounts for spam.
+Take it a step further and create dedicated email accounts for spam, or find out how to get a free anonymous email account.

-Learn more about how you can block spam emails on Android phones.
+Using your Android device to check emails?
+Learn how to block spam emails on Android phones.

 Phishing emails usually impersonate well-known brands and companies to trick you into sharing sensitive information like passwords and bank details.
 They might even try to get you to transfer money or install malicious software.